rancher/rancher.github.io/rancher/v1.6/en/installing-rancher/installing-server/no-internet-access/index.md

 ```

 ##### Manual

-You can use the steps provided in [Adding catalogs]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/#adding-catalogs) to add global catalogs.
+You can use the steps provided in [adding catalogs]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/#adding-catalogs) to add global catalogs.
 To override the default catalog URL for Rancher catalog, you can use `library` as name of the catalog.
 To override the default catalog for community catalog, you can use `community` as name of the catalog.